Business tips & ideas eCommerce 101

 Variable costs can change, depending on the number of products made.
 Variable costs include labor costs, raw materials, and more.
 Keep in mind all the costs necessary for product fulfillment and calculate them accordingly.

-Decide on the Pricing Strategy
+Decide on the pricing strategy

 This is where our pricing strategy guide comes in handy.
 When picking the right strategy for your products, consider the above-mentioned factors, including costs and where you plan to sell.
 Businesses have to adjust their pricing strategies in time, as they grow and expand within the industry.